Teaching English and Living in Peru

 Universities in Peru

-Peru has one of the oldest universities in the Americas, San Marcos (www.sanmarcos.edu.pe).
-It’s very difficult to get in, about 60,000 apply but only a couple thousand are actually admitted.
+Peru has one of the oldest universities in the Americas, San Marcos.
+It’s very difficult to get in, with 60,000+ applying but only a couple thousand actually admitted yearly.
 University is considerably harder than in many English-speaking countries.
 The reason for this is that most grades are based on the midterm and final exams.
 Some professors expect students to buy their books, memorize them and write their exact words on the exams.
 They may even take off points if they paraphrase, which is why many students think nothing of copying and pasting and then not giving any credit in the form of a bibliography.
-The following website provides statistics, such as the admission rate and number of students as well as other helpful information: www.universia.edu.pe.

 Jobs in Peru